 Originally the guest house electric supply branched off the outdoor outlet circuit, which comprised all four outside outlets including the deck.
 But I didn't like that much load this placed on one circuit.
 A while back I'd added a 220-volt outlet for an air compressor; however, the model compressor I finally chose was 110-volt, and eliminating the 220-volt outlet freed up two circuits.
 So I used one to separate the garage outside outlets (which may one day feed the treehouse, assuming I leave it standing) from the deck, and put the guest house on its own new breaker.
 Bottom line: all of the electrical loads got balanced out much better.
 All of this took place on 21 November, just before everything was locked in by insulation.

-Kitchen Lighting Adjustments
+Kitchen Lighting Control Changes

 The three light switches in the kitchen originally controlled: